0xAbin/CryptoTraderAI/README.md

-1.T he scope of your project: Decide on the specific tasks you want  AI to perform, such as predicting price trends or identifying patterns in the chart.
+1.The scope of your project: Decide on the specific tasks you want  AI to perform, such as predicting price trends or identifying patterns in the chart.

 2.Collect and preprocess data: Collect historical data for the assets you want to trade,